The Americas at Oxford

 American History

-The RAI brings together Oxford’s specialist faculty in American history, doctoral candidates, students taking the MPhil and MSt in US history, and undergraduates working on one of a number of different papers in American history.
-History undergraduates can also write their final year thesis, based on independent study of original sources, on American topics.
-There are dedicated prizes for the best undergraduate thesis in US history, and for the best overall performance on the US MSt.
-Students are also eligible for a range of other Faculty and RAI grants and awards.
+The RAI brings together Oxford’s specialist faculty in American history, doctoral candidates, students taking the MPhil and MSt in US history, and undergraduates working on one of several different papers in American history.
+History undergraduates can also write their final year thesis, based on independent study of primary sources, on American topics.
+There are dedicated prizes for the best undergraduate thesis in US history and for the best overall performance on the US history MSt.

-Recent US History research students from Oxford have been appointed to a wide range of posts in Britain and the United States.
+Recent doctoral graduates in US History from Oxford have been appointed to a wide range of posts in Britain and the United States.

 American Literature